Tulsi Gabbard: 116th Congress

 Gabbard was reelected in 2018, defeating Republican Brian Evans with 77.4% of the vote.
 In September 2018, she and Republican Representative Walter Jones co-sponsored the No More Presidential Wars Act to reaffirm Congress's authority over war declarations.

-On October 25, 2019, Gabbard announced she would not seek reelection in 2020, citing her presidential campaign.
+On October 25, 2019, Gabbard stated she would not seek reelection in 2020, citing her presidential campaign.
 During the campaign, she faced criticism for missing votes, particularly the vote on Syria, though her absentee rate was similar to other members of Congress running for president.
 Between October and December 2019, she missed 85% of votes but cast a "present" vote on both articles of impeachment in the first impeachment of Donald Trump.
 After suspending her presidential campaign in March 2020, she resumed regular attendance.

 In July 2020, Gabbard met with the family of Vanessa Guillén, a U.S. Army soldier and victim of military sexual harassment who was found murdered after previously being reported missing.
 Gabbard said that as a fellow service member in the U.S. Army, she was "stand[ing] here for Vanessa", "for her family", and called for reforms to address military sexual harassment.

 In August 2020, she advocated for Jennifer Smith, a Hawaii Department of Health epidemiologist who reported issues with the state's COVID-19 contact tracing program.
 Smith was placed on paid leave, and Gabbard continued to support her until she was reinstated in November 2020.
 In September 2020, Gabbard converted her presidential campaign committee, Tulsi Now, into Tulsi Aloha, a leadership PAC.
 That same month, she criticized Netflix over the film Cuties, arguing that it contributed to the exploitation of children.

 In October 2020, she and Representative Matt Gaetz introduced a bill calling for the U.S. to drop criminal charges against Edward Snowden.
 She also introduced a similar bill with Representative Thomas Massie advocating for Julian Assange's release from prison in the United Kingdom.